AmandaHL/MCOCP-WP-Theme/README.md

 * Website: [https://mcocp.org](https://mcocp.org)
 * Author : [Amanda Long](https://designformation.co)

-This project was completed for the Montgomery County Ohio College Promise program.
+This project was completed for the Montgomery County Ohio College Promise program which is affiliated with the Dayton Foundation.

 # Created using the [HTML5 Blank](http://html5blank.com) shell theme.